Margot Robbie, LuckyChap Entertainment Sign First-Look TV Deal With Amazon

-Margot Robbie has signed a first-look TV deal with Amazon Studios, the tech giant said Monday.
+Margot Robbie has signed a first-look TV deal with Amazon Studios, the tech giant announced Monday.

 Under the deal, Robbie, Tom Ackerley and Josey McNamara’s LuckyChap Entertainment will create TV projects that will premiere exclusively on Amazon Prime Video.
 LuckyChap’s vice president of television, Brett Hedblom, will also be involved in the development of the production company’s slate for Amazon.